Richfield, Utah: Climate

 Richfield experiences a cool semi-arid climate (Köppen BSk) with four distinct seasons.
 Winter high temperatures average in the 30s and 40s with many milder days; low temperatures average in the teens and twenties, with a few mornings starting near or below zero.
 Snowfall is common, but usually melts in a day or two; however, deeper lasting snow cover is not uncommon.
 Still, December and January average among Richfield's drier months.
 Summer days are warm, with normal July highs in the 90s and occasional hot spells that near 100 F. Nighttime temperatures during the summer are comfortable—usually in the 50s or 60s.
 From July through September, “monsoonal” thunderstorms frequently form over the nearby peaks contributing to over a third of the 8.12 in of annual rainfall.
 Because of its low humidity and mile-high altitude, the Sevier Valley experiences its average first frost by late September and its last in late May, despite the typically warm fall and spring days.
 Richfield's record high is 104 °F, set on July 23, 1931, and July 13–14, 1939, and the record low is −33 °F, set on February 6, 1989.

-Average January temperatures are a high of 41.0 °F and a low of 17.0 °F. Average July temperatures are a high of 90.4 °F and a low of 53.7 °F. There are an average of 44.3 afternoons with highs of 90 °F or higher and an average of 176.0 mornings with lows of 32 °F or lower.
+Average January temperatures are a high of 41.0 °F and a low of 17.0 °F. Average July temperatures are a high of 90.4 °F and a low of 53.7 °F. There are an average of 44.3 afternoons with highs of 90 °F or higher, 176.0 mornings with lows at or below freezing, eighteen afternoons when the maximum does not top freezing, and five mornings with minima of 0 °F or lower.

 The wettest calendar year was 1936 with 13.00 in and the driest 1976 with 4.36 in.
 The most precipitation in one month was 4.50 in in October 1907.
 The most precipitation in 24 hours was 2.40 in on December 12, 1906.
 There are an average of 64 days with measurable precipitation.
 Average snowfall is 17.8 in.
-The snowiest year was from July 2009 to June 2010 with 62.0 in.
-The most snow in one month was 30.0 in in April 1912.
+The snowiest year was from July 2009 to June 2010 with 62 in.
+The most snow in one month was 30 in in April 1912.